Stratospheric chemistry in the NZESM

 The aim of this project is mainly to improve the simulation of stratospheric chemistry in the NZ Earth Systems Model (NZESM).
 Stratospheric ozone is particularly relevant to climate change in the southern hemisphere because of the emergence, in every spring, of the ozone hole above Antarctica.

 This project builds on a strong heritage in stratospheric model development in New Zealand and complements the work of our international partners in earth system modelling.
-We’re collaborating closely with another Deep South Challenge project (“Testing the NZESM against modern and historical observations”, see page 37) that will produce observational datasets to help us validate the NZESM.
+We’re collaborating closely with another Deep South Challenge project (Evaluating the NZESM against modern & historical observations) that will produce observational datasets to help us validate the NZESM.
 We’re also strengthening a long-standing relationship with Australian colleagues interested in climate–ozone links.

 Latest news and updates